k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

 ![](images/web/21_map.png)

-When clicked, in addition to the appearing navigation map, the Navigation Map icon turns orange, indicating that it is turned-on.
+When clicked, in addition to the appearing navigation map, the Navigation Map icon turns orange, indicating that it is turned on.
 To turn it off, click on this control icon again.